sideshowbarker/gh-shortlog/README.md

 | `Ctrl‑Q`     | Exit (or go back one screen) — and then, on final program exit, output the list of items selected. |

 You can also use your mouse: click in main window moves the selection; double-click has the same effect as the `Enter` key; mouse scroll in either main window or preview window scrolls the window contents.

+If you don’t want that mouse behavior, use the `--no-mouse` option.